In this article

 If you work at night (and many ADHD adults do — we’re night owls), reduce your monitor brightness to 30-50%.
 The combination of dark mode + reduced brightness dramatically reduces visual overstimulation.

-Why Most Templates Don’t Do This
+Why Most Planners Don’t Do This

 And for ADHD brains, reducing the cost of starting is half the battle.